Aramaic: Eastern dialects

-The written form of Mandaic, the language of the Mandaean religion, was descended from the Arsacid chancery script.
+The written form of Mandaic, the language of Mandaeism, was descended from the Arsacid chancery script.

-Western dialects of the Post-Achaemenid period
+Western dialects

 The western regional dialects of Aramaic followed a similar course to those of the east.
 They are quite distinct from the eastern dialects and Imperial Aramaic.
-Aramaic came to coexist with Canaanite dialects, eventually completely displacing Phoenician in the first century BC and Hebrew around the turn of the fourth century AD.
+Aramaic came to coexist with Canaanite dialects, eventually completely displacing Phoenician in the 1st century BC and Hebrew around the turn of the 4th century AD.

-The form of Late Old Western Aramaic used by the Jewish community is best attested, and is usually referred to as Jewish Old Palestinian.
+The form of Late Old Western Aramaic used by the Jewish community is best attested and is usually referred to as Jewish Old Palestinian.
 Its oldest form is Old East Jordanian, which probably comes from the region of Caesarea Philippi.
 This is the dialect of the oldest manuscript of the Book of Enoch (c.
 170 BC).
-The next distinct phase of the language is called Old Judaean lasting into the second century AD.
+The next distinct phase of the language is called Old Judaean lasting into the 2nd century AD.
 Old Judean literature can be found in various inscriptions and personal letters, preserved quotations in the Talmud and receipts from Qumran.
 Josephus' first, non-extant edition of his The Jewish War was written in Old Judean.

-The Old East Jordanian dialect continued to be used into the first century AD by pagan communities living to the east of the Jordan.
+The Old East Jordanian dialect continued to be used into the 1st century AD by pagan communities living to the east of the Jordan.
 Their dialect is often then called Pagan Old Palestinian, and it was written in a cursive script somewhat similar to that used for Old Syriac.
 A Christian Old Palestinian dialect may have arisen from the pagan one, and this dialect may be behind some of the Western Aramaic tendencies found in the otherwise eastern Old Syriac gospels (see Peshitta).

 Languages during Jesus' lifetime

-It is generally believed by Christian scholars that in the first century, Jews in Judea primarily spoke Aramaic with a decreasing number using Hebrew as their first language, though many learned Hebrew as a liturgical language.
+It is generally believed by Christian scholars that in the 1st century, Jews in Judea primarily spoke Aramaic with a decreasing number using Hebrew as their first language, though many learned Hebrew as a liturgical language.
 Additionally, Koine Greek was the lingua franca of the Near East in trade, among the Hellenized classes (much like French in the 18th, 19th, and 20th centuries in Europe), and in the Roman administration.
 Latin, the language of the Roman army and higher levels of administration, had almost no impact on the linguistic landscape.